phoenixcoder/VirologistsToolkit/README.md

 **Assumptions/Notes:**
  * {...Virus Name...} always ends with the word, "virus".
  * Uses underscore to replace all spaces in the header line.

+## XlFlexComputer (WORK-IN-PROGRESS)

+Generalized Excel computer that takes a single workbook and goes through worksheets applying a given formula to the data structures in the sheet.
+The processing framework is advantageous as it creates an abstraction of the workbook so that users can focus on the computations they'd like to perform on each sheet.